isabella232/autospotting.io/content/faq.md

 The region selection can be changed later by updating the CloudFormation or Terraform stack you used to install it.

-Note: your license may sometimes onlty cover a subset of the regions.
-This is not enfirced in the software, but please pay attention in order not to violate the license terms.
+Note: your license may sometimes only cover a subset of the regions.
+This is not enforced in the software, but please pay attention in order not to violate the license terms.

-## Will it replace all my on-demand instances wth spot instances?
+## Will it replace all my on-demand instances with spot instances?

 Yes, that's the default behavior (we find it quite safe), but for your peace of mind this is configurable, as you can see below.

 ## Can I keep some on-demand instances running just in case?

-First, of all don't panic!
-AutoSpotting will ignore all your groups by default, unless configured otherwise using tags for every single group you want it to manage.

 For your peace of mind, AutoSpotting can be configured to keep some on-demand instances running in each of the enabled groups, if so configured.